Missouri 529 Plan And College Savings Options

 Missouri has a 529 plan called Missouri's 529 Education Plan (MOST) that can help you save for college.
 Missouri also has a 529 Able Plan as well.

 If you live in Missouri, these might be good options for you to save for college.

 These programs are designed to help make college more affordable - so that you can get the education you need.
 By saving for college early on, you can make paying for college easier down the road.

 If you're not quite sure how 529 plans work, check out this starter guide to What Is a 529 Plan?

 There is also a specific order of operations to save for college that we recommend families follow.
 These programs are specific to the State of Missouri.
 Each state has different rules when it comes to 529 plan savings.
 Here are the Missouri 529 plan rules.

 When saving for college in Missouri, it's important to take into consideration the cost of attendance in the state.
 If you choose to go to an out-of-state school, you need to look at the average cost of attendance in that state.

-For just tuition alone, the average undergraduate tuition for in-state residents is $5,577 for 2020.
-The cost of tuition in Missouri has been relatively flat the last five years.
+For just tuition alone, the average undergraduate tuition for in-state residents is $9,555 for 2023.
+The cost of tuition in Missouri has been rising roughly 5% per year the last several years.